BAE Faculty Administrative Resources Overview

 - Petition to Add (PTA) Requests - From Students

 - Petition to Add (PTA) numbers are issued during the scheduling adjustment period (prior to enrollment) if certain conditions are met.
 As a PTA overwrites all pre-requisites, course time conflicts, finals schedule and enrollment caps, additional screening is required.
-The MAE department follows strict enrollment policies to ensure enrollment equity for our students.
+The BAE department follows strict enrollment policies to ensure enrollment equity for our students.
 Issuing PTA numbers should only be considered due to administrative error.

 A student request for a PTA MUST be forwarded to the BAE advising team first.
 Please refrain from approving any PTA requests until provided additional information by the BAE advising team.